spryker/spryker-docs/docs/scos/dev/data-import/202204.0/data-importer-speed-optimization.md

 **"Writing code is the easy part of every feature but writing a scalable and fast solution is a challenge"**

-This article will define the best practices for Spryker modules that need to work with two infrastructure concepts like DataImport and Publish & Synchronize.
+This document will define the best practices for Spryker modules that need to work with two infrastructure concepts like DataImport and Publish & Synchronize.
 After several reviews and tests, we found that we need to define these rules to help developers to write more scalable and high-performance code when they implementing their features.
 Most of the time when developers create features, they don't consider very high traffic or heavy data processing for big data.
-This article is going to describe all necessary requirements when you want to create new features and they should work with big data, for example, you want to create a new DataImport or a new P&S module which save millions of entities into a database in a very short amount of time.
+This document describes all necessary requirements when you want to create new features and they need to work with big data.
+For example, you want to create a new DataImport or a new P&S module which save millions of entities into a database in a very short amount of time.

 ## Rules for data importers

-`DataImport` module is responsible for reading data from different formats like CSV, JSON, etc and import them into a database with proper Spryker data structure.
+The `DataImport` module is responsible for reading data from different formats like CSV and JSON and import them into a database with proper Spryker data structure.
 Usually importing of data is a time-consuming process and we need to follow some best practices to increase the performance.
 Here you will find some of them:

 ### Single vs batch operation